anabaei/salesforce/BasicInt.md

 * Workflow only can Create, Update, Email and outbound messages but processes allow us to do a lot more, such as creating a record, launching a flow, posting to Chatter, quick actions (global actions), submit for approval and updating records.
 ### Approvals
 * Create email template `setup>template>select html> select one letterhead(if dont have create)>`
-* start approval `setup> approval process> opportunity> Create New Approval Process | Use Jump Start Wizard> ` then define `Initial Submission Actions ` and `Final Approval Actions` and ``
+* start approval `setup> approval process> opportunity> Create New Approval Process | Use Jump Start Wizard> ` then define `Initial Submission Actions ` and `Final Approval Actions`

 ## Custom Metadata
-* custom metadata types let you use records to configure your app without worrying about migrating those records to other orgs.
-So in custom setting you should create same metadata in dev environment then to sandbox and then in production but with custom metadata we can use packages to transfer them.
+* Custom metadata types let you use records to configure your app without worrying about migrating those records to other orgs.
+So in custom setting you should create same metadata in dev environment then to sandbox and then in production but with custom metadata we can use packages to transfer metadata, records and some functions
+* Create an app to define which vacation is available for each account tier need to develop and deploy to production env.
+* Create a metadata `setup> Custom Metadata Types> new` then create custom fields and in details page `manage name` add records
+* In Test you should add `@IsTest(SeeAllData=true) ` to read metadata as well
+* You can use custom metadata relationship to connect with other metadatas and as connected table among two entities

 ## Static Resource
 * `setup> static > new> upload and save as mm` thne inside VF page you have `<apex:stylesheet value="{!URLFOR($Resource.mm2)}" />` then you have your stylesheet in VF. for images we have `<apex:image url="{!$Resource.mmm} />` directly embed into VF page.